pierre-rouleau/pel/doc/pel-manual.rst

   controlled by the ``pel-linelen`` customization variable, which defaults to 77.
 - ``pel-insert-filename`` inserts the name of the file in the current or specified window.
-- The following 3 commands insert time/date format for the local or the UTC
-  time:

-  - ``pel-insert-current-date-time`` inserts the current date and time at point.
-  - ``pel-insert-current-date`` inserts the current date at point.
-  - ``pel-insert-iso8601-timestamp`` inserts a ISO 8601 conforming date and time string.

 Commands like ``pel-generic-file-header`` and ``pel-insert-line`` are *generic* commands in the sense that they can be used in several major modes